Likelihood-ratio test: General

 denote the respective arguments of the maxima and the allowed ranges they're embedded in.
 Multiplying by −2 ensures mathematically that (by Wilks' theorem) $\lambda_\text{LR}$ converges asymptotically to being χ²-distributed if the null hypothesis happens to be true.
-The finite sample distributions of likelihood-ratio tests are generally unknown.
+The finite-sample distributions of likelihood-ratio statistics are generally unknown.

 The likelihood-ratio test requires that the models be nested – i.e. the more complex model can be transformed into the simpler model by imposing constraints on the former's parameters.
 Many common test statistics are tests for nested models and can be phrased as log-likelihood ratios or approximations thereof: e.g. the Z-test, the F-test, the G-test, and Pearson's chi-squared test; for an illustration with the one-sample t-test, see below.

 If the models are not nested, then instead of the likelihood-ratio test, there is a generalization of the test that can usually be used: for details, see relative likelihood.